Salisbury Playhouse is committed to being accessible to all. From getting to the Playhouse to finding your seats, we are always on hand to help you.

 Large Print and Audio Formats

 Large print and audio season brochures and audio programmes - containing detailed descriptions, background articles and a guide to the building - are available free of charge on request.
-Please contact the Box Office to request a copy on 01722 320 333.
+Please contact the Ticket Sales Office to request a copy on 01722 320 333.